Pneumatic Solenoid Valve For a Single-Acting Cylinder

 Figure 1: Pneumatic directional control valves mounted to a manifold.

-A pneumatic solenoid valve is used to regulate compressed airflow to a pneumatic cylinder, enabling it to perform a working stroke in and/or out.
-Typically, a 3/2-way valve is used for this purpose, which has three ports and two positions: one port connects to the compressed air source, another serves as the exhaust, and the third connects to the cylinder.
-The valve alternates between filling the pneumatic cylinder with air to extend the piston and venting the air to retract the piston via a spring mechanism.
-Understanding the operation and selection of the appropriate 3/2-way solenoid valve is essential for efficient and reliable pneumatic system performance.
+A pneumatic solenoid valve controls compressed airflow to a pneumatic cylinder, allowing it to perform a working stroke in or out.
+Typically, a 3/2-way valve is used, featuring three ports and two positions: one connects to the air source, another serves as the exhaust, and the third links to the cylinder.
+The valve alternates between filling the cylinder with air to extend the piston and venting air to retract it using a spring mechanism.
+Understanding how to operate and select the right 3/2-way solenoid valve is crucial for efficient and reliable pneumatic system performance.

 Table of contents